Harry Sinden: Returns to the Bruins

 Within days after the Summit Series, he signed a five-year deal to return to the Bruins as their general manager, succeeding Milt Schmidt, who was named to the post of executive director.
+Schmidt later departed to become the inaugural general manager of the Washington Capitals expansion team.

-He went on to spend just over 28 years as general manager of the Bruins before he stepped down on October 25, 2000, in favour of his assistant GM, Mike O'Connell.
+Sinden went on to spend just over 28 years as general manager of the Bruins before he stepped down on October 25, 2000, in favour of his assistant GM, Mike O'Connell.
 His 28-year tenure almost equalled the 30-year reign (1924–54) of Art Ross, the team's founding manager.
 Sinden, who had added the title of club president in December 1988, remained as the chief executive of the Bruins until the summer of 2006 when he retired to a consulting role.

-As GM, Sinden presided over the team's long years of consistent success, setting the North American major professional record for most consecutive seasons in the playoffs with 29, which included making the finals five times (1974, 1977, 1978, 1988, 1990 — losing the finals each time) and two regular-season first-place finishes (1983, 1990).
+As general manager of the Bruins, Sinden presided over the team's long years of consistent success, setting the North American major professional record for most consecutive seasons in the playoffs with 29, which included making the finals five times (1974, 1977, 1978, 1988, 1990 — losing the finals each time) and two regular-season first-place finishes (1983, 1990).
+With the Bruins, he became the first NHL general manager to reach 1,000 wins, setting the milestone on October 17, 1995.

-He was named executive of the year by sporting news twice in 1977 and 1990.

-As general manager of the Bruins he became the first NHL GM to reach 1,000 Wins, he reached 1,000 victories mark on October 17, 1995—setting a milestone in NHL history.
 He finished with a impressive all time record of 1170-763-301, with a .591 winning percentage.

+He was named executive of the year by Sporting News twice in 1977 and 1990.